mariodavid/spock-introduction/README.md

 ## Credits

-The original copy of the Sprock + Gradle + Spring Boot was used from [int128/spock-spring-boot-example](https://github.com/int128/spock-spring-boot-example)
+The original copy of the Spock + Gradle + Spring Boot was used from [int128/spock-spring-boot-example](https://github.com/int128/spock-spring-boot-example)